Expression Rates of Neural Operators for Linear Elliptic PDEs in Polytopes: Approximation rates for PDEs in polytopes

-the bound on the size of $\Phirec_\epsilon$ as $\epsilon\to 0$ follows from this.
-The application of Proposition \ref{prop:general-ON} concludes the proof. \end{proof} \begin{remark} The constant (with respect to the accuracy) depth of the decoding network is due to the wider range of activation functions used in its realization.
-It is to be expected that a corresponding result with neural operators based strictly on $\ReLU$ activation would include additional logarithmic terms in the bound on the depth of the operator network. \end{remark}
+\end{theorem} \begin{proof} The proof follows the same line of reasoning as the proofs of Theorem \ref{th:fullONanalytic} and \ref{th:fullONanalytic-ReLU2}, by using Proposition \ref{prop:general-ON} with $\Psi_N = \bRealiz(\Phirec_\epsilon)$. \end{proof} \begin{remark} The constant (with respect to the accuracy) depth of the decoding network is due to the wider range of activation functions used in its realization.
+It is to be expected that a corresponding result with neural operators based strictly on $\ReLU$ activation would include additional logarithmic terms in the bound on the depth of the network. \end{remark}